HUMBI

 ︎Design Fiction

-In a future of 3D printed buildings, what if machines decided to build architecture according to their algorithm logic, unbeholden to human sensibilities and architectural styles?
+In a future of 3D printed buildings, what if machines decided to build architecture according to an algorithm logic unbeholden to human sensibilities and architectural history?
+What does a "structural column" mean to a 3D printer which reads G-code rather than Andrea Palladio's The Four Books of Architecture?

-(This is part 2 / 3 of a Design Fiction series exploring a speculative future of 3D printed construction, future of human-computer interaction, and future of IoT (Internet of Things) that are seemingly alive. )
+(This is part 2 of a Design Fiction series where I previously explored a speculative future of 3D printed generative construction,)

 In “Drunk Drones”, 3D printing drones print columns in its own architectural style and aesthetics, depending on their mood at the time: